fandora-network/docs/docs/develop/chainide.md

 ## Introduction

 [ChainIDE](https://chainide.com/) is a chain agnostic, cloud-based IDE for creating decentralized applications.
 It enhances development cycle through pre-configured plugins that save users' time and effort.
-This is a beginner guide on creating and deploying a simple ERC-721 smart contract on the Polygon Mumbai Testnet.
+This is a beginner guide on creating and deploying a simple ERC-721 smart contract on the fandora Mumbai Testnet.

 :::tip